Seal of Dane County County of Dane

 From up in the clouds to roots underground, we will learn about the things that live over and under in our parks.
 Come along as we investigate what lives in these spaces and how they differ from one another.
 This camp will include a visit to the International Crane Foundation.

 All week long we will follow a special storyline to survive the wilderness!
 Campers will have to make decisions as a team to lead their group to success.
 Should we paddle across the lake or keep walking?
 Should we build a shelter or see what's on the other side of the hill?
 Each choice will correspond with challenges that will lead the group to success or disaster.
-A trip to Boulders Climbing Gym and a campfire cookout will be included during this week of camp.
+A trip to a local climbing gym and a campfire cookout will be included during this week of camp.
 Who will be the first team out?

 Our teen camps are staggered to better support enrollment at other Nature Net organizations.
 Check out Nature Net to learn about more teen nature-based programming.

 Come build your ability to communicate, serve your community and problem solve.
-This leadership camp is to prepare our youth for volunteering at Lussier Family Heritage Summer Camp or throughout the community.
-Group will be visiting the MSCR Ropes Course for a teambuilding experience as well as preparing to be a teen volunteer.
+This leadership camp is to prepare our youth for volunteering at Junior Naturalist Summer Camp or throughout the community.
+Group will visit a local ropes course for a teambuilding experience as well as engage in the parks as a teen volunteer.
 Ages 13 - 16.